abhijaysingh/pizzaro/README.md

 ## Help
-For any queries, please raise an issue or contact me at abhijay@umd.edu.
+For any queries, raise an issue and I will get back to you.